 Join the introvert revolution.
 When you subscribe to our emails, you’ll get weekly tips and relatable stories to help you embrace your introversion or sensitivity — and thrive.
 Feel empowered and finally see your nature as a good thing.
 Click here to subscribe.

 What Happens When I Do Talk

-As absolutely asinine and borderline juvenile as that perception may be, I’m not the only one still clinging to this adolescent delusion.
+As absolutely asinine and borderline juvenile as that perception may be, I don’t think I’m the only one still clinging to this delusion.
 I think — and I may be wrong — but I think almost every introvert has felt “less than” at some point.
 Less than present.
 Less than noticed.
 Less than wanted, needed, or missed.
 Less than the world around us.
 As an adult, I struggle at times to pull myself out of that traumatic haze leftover from childhood and to remind myself that I am not required to quantify who I am to anybody.

 What I’m Learning

 Aside from wearing a t-shirt that says, “I’m more comfortable having conversations with myself inside my head.
 Let me live my life and don’t make this weird,” I’m not sure there is a perfect way to bridge the gap of understanding between those who live out loud and the quiet ones.
 All I can do is become comfortable with that label — and equally as comfortable ripping it off when I don’t feel like being the quiet one.

 I’m working with the realization that every now and again, someone will make me feel small or less than because I am quiet.
 I might make less of an impression on people, or they might find me unapproachable.
 Maybe on any given day, I’m in a bad mood.
 Maybe it’s just the way my face looks.

 I’m learning to not let their ignorant comments get inside my head.
 As an introvert with a rich inner world, there isn’t much room left in there, anyway.